JNRowe/vim-configs/autoload/keymaps.rst

     :param buffer: Maps are specific to the buffer
     :param key: Key to use for map, defaults to first character of ``name``
     :param local: If truthy, use ``LocalLeader`` for map
-    :param mode: Mode to apply map group to
+    :param modes: Modes to apply map group to

 ::